peteroupc/MailLib/docs/PeterO.DataIO.md

     public static PeterO.IWriter ToWriter(
         this PeterO.IByteWriter output);

-Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing IByteWriter and can be called as follows:  `output.ToWriter()` .
+Wraps a byte writer (one that only implements a ReadByte method) to a writer (one that also implements a three-parameter Read method.)In the .NET implementation, this method is implemented as an extension method to any object implementing IByteWriter and can be called as follows:  `output.ToWriter()` .
 If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

- * <i>output</i>: Not documented yet.
+ * <i>output</i>: A byte stream.

 <b>Returns:</b>